Study Guides for (ISC)2 Certified Cloud Security Professional

 Then, apparently, a second person came along and replaced "KVM" with "Kernel-based Virtual Machine" in the section heading and the first time in the text.

 Well, KVM in that sense is very important in a private cloud!
 It's the mechanism by which the Linux kernel functions as a hypervisor for full system virtualization.
-I started reading the section thinking it explained their views on how to securely configure and use kernel-based full virtualization.
+It seems to me that it's much more important to get the virtualization right.
+Interface switch design isn't as critical.
+I started reading the section thinking that it explained their views on how to securely configure and use kernel-based full virtualization.